Boskovice: History

 Boskovice was probably founded in the 13th century as a market village.
 The first written mention of Boskovice is from 1222, when the lord Jimram of Boskovice was listed as a witness in a deed of the King Ottokar I of Bohemia.
 The Boskovice Castle was first mentioned in 1313.

 During the reign of Maria Theresa (1740–1780), Boskovice was promoted to a town.

 Boskovice used to have one of the largest Jewish communities in Moravia.
 The first mention of Jews in Boskovice is from 1343.
 After 1454, many Jews expelled from Brno came to Boskovice.
 In the first half of the 16th century, the Jewish community was established.
 A closed ghetto separated from the town with two gates was established in 1727.
 After 1848, The Jewish community of Boskovice has become a politically independent town with its own mayor.
 At its peak in 1857, more than 1,800 Jews lived here.

-Until 1918, Boskowitz – Boskovice was part of Austria-Hungary, head of the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.
+Until 1918, Boskovice was part of Austria-Hungary.
 In 1918, Boskovice became part of independent Czechoslovakia.
 From 1848 until 1960, Boskovice was a district town.
-Since 1960, it has been part of the Blansko District.
+Since 1960, it has been part of Blansko District.